zhouyuheng2003/DSD2024-rock-house/README.md

 ## News

+2024.3.15: We have received the draft of the ‘Use Case Diagram’ and 'Software Requirements Specification'.
+After confirming the content, we provided some suggestions.

+2024.3.14: After two days of multiple version iterations, the final version of the file [Requirement Analysis from Android Group](https://github.com/zhouyuheng2003/DSD2024-rock-house/blob/main/Requirement%20Analysis%20from%20Android%20Group.docx) has been completed.
+In the whole process, PM provided the template, and two analyzing documents were provided by two RAs of our group.
+During the meeting, we discussed what other content we could add.
+After that, two RAs worked together to merge all the ideas into this one final version document.

 2024.3.12: We have a group meeting tonight.
 We have discussed the team roles and requirement analysis.
 We have updated the team role table.
 We can move on further.

 2024.3.6: Cheers!
-We have six members all in place.
+We have six members in place.
 We get our team name "Rock House" which is the home of Patrick Star in the cartoon "SpongeBob".

 2024.3.5: We are hiring self-motivated partners from UTAD!